dhdsolar/dem_getter/GettingStartedInArcPro.md

 ## Configuring ArcGIS Pro

-1) Certain dependencies are required to use these tools in ArcGIS Pro.
-To install these packages, begin by opening Arc and clicking on "Settings."
+ Certain dependencies are required to use these tools in ArcGIS Pro.
+As of version 1.0.1 of this tool and version 3.3 of ArcGIS Pro these dependencies were packaged with ArcGIS Pro and **no additional configuration is needed**, but this may change in the future.
+If you see errors on the order of `ImportError: No module named...`, you may need to install additional modules into a virtual environment.
+The steps below walk through that process.

 ![](images/tutorial1.png)